-WE CURRENTLY HAVE ONE VACANCY FOR A COMMUNITY GOVERNOR.
+WE CURRENTLY HAVE ONE VACANCY FOR A COMMUNITY GOVERNOR AND A L.A.
+GOVERNOR.
 For details on how to become a governor please click here.

 Introducing your Governing body

 “The governing body is extremely knowledgeable about all aspects of the school.
 Governors have benefited from effective training by the local authority and have a good level of professional expertise.
 They have a sharp awareness of the school’s performance data and know how it compares to that of other schools.
 This enables them to discuss areas of relative weakness with the headteacher and set her challenging targets for further improvement.
 Governors visit classrooms regularly.
 They know about the quality of teaching and are fully aware of their responsibilities regarding teachers’ pay and systems for setting targets for teachers.
 They know what is being done to reward good teaching and to tackle any underperformance.
 They ensure the procedures for keeping pupils safe meet requirements."